 New York Fashion Week 2013

-At Hammerstein Ballroom on February 6, 2013, The Heart Truth celebrated its 11th annual Red Dress Collection, kicking off New York Fashion Week.
+At Hammerstein Ballroom on February 6, 2013, The Heart Truth Red Dress Collection, kicking off New York Fashion Week.
 The collection featured 17 new designs custom-made for 16 celebrities and heart disease survivor Cindy Parsons, who walked the runway on behalf of Follow the Fifty, a community initiative funded by The Heart Truth Community Action Program.
 The Heart Truth 2013 Red Dress Collection was presented by Diet Coke with support from partner WebMD.
 2013 Fashion Show.

 New York Fashion Week 2012